Between 2 and 4 million concussions occur every year in North America.

-However, those with even a mild concussion can have a 2% death rate, a percentage that goes up with the severity of the hit — and it goes up to 30% for those with a more severe injury.
+This percentage goes up with the severity of the hit—it gets up to 30% for those with a more severe injury.

 Thankfully, most people recover just fine.

-That being said, there isn’t much you can do after you suffer a concussion: in order to recover from your injury, you should just follow your doctor’s orders which usually include a lot of rest, no distractions (such as phones and computers, even reading), and lots of fluids.
-The only medication your physician can prescribe is something to soothe headaches.
+That being said, there isn’t much you can do after you suffer a concussion: Usual directions are to get a lot of rest, sleep and take lots of fluids.
+The only medication your physician is likely to prescribe is something to soothe the headache.

 If you’re a cannabis user, however, there’s probably one more question on your mind: